braidn/blrrrg/posts/2025-06-14-gitlab-diffview.md

 ---

 Recently, we've moved all our managed [Git][git] repositories over to [GitLab][glb].
-Originally the spirit of the plan: use their self hosted option but, eventually the org saw the light and went to their enterprise system.
+Originally the plan was to use their self hosted option but, eventually the org saw the light and settled on their enterprise solution.
-Having never used [GitLab][glb] all that much, Deactivating [syntax highlighting][syn] never came to mind but, it continues to be a large win.
+Having never used [GitLab][glb] all that frequently The idea of deactivating [syntax highlighting][syn] wasn't one of the more troubling transition processes.

 GitLab's DiffView,
 especially when working through any kind of code review,